gciatto/sd-project-proposals/README.md

 The "Tuple Based coordination" category
 ---------------------------------------

-This cathegory comprehends the following projects
+This category comprehends the following projects

 1. Designing and implementing a [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control)